 pro: the spec improves security; ECC+PQ "increases attack surface by adding another code base" (statement)

-pro: using non-hybrids avoids "balkanisation through too many choices"; with ECC+PQ the "cost is now that we have more algorithms" (statement) (statement)
+pro: using solo PQ avoids "balkanisation through too many choices"; with ECC+PQ the "cost is now that we have more algorithms"; "18 composite key types ... complexity"; "increase the number of options" (statement) (statement) (statement) (statement)

-pro: the spec decreases cost; non-hybrid PQ is smaller and faster than ECC+PQ; hybrids require "ad hoc encodings"; "pure-mlkem is the obviously correct solution if you want high-performance solutions" (statement) (statement) (statement)
+pro: the spec decreases cost; solo PQ is smaller and faster than ECC+PQ; hybrids require "ad hoc encodings"; "pure-mlkem is the obviously correct solution if you want high-performance solutions" (statement) (statement) (statement)

 con: the cost difference is minor (statement)

-pro: some constrained environments can afford non-hybrid PQ but not ECC+PQ; "constrained environments where smaller key sizes or less computation are needed" (statement)
+pro: some constrained environments can afford solo PQ but not ECC+PQ; "constrained environments where smaller key sizes or less computation are needed" (statement)

 pro: high-frequency trading needs the smallest possible latency (statement)